EscamillaJuan/LeetCodeAlgorithms/README.md

 # Algorithms
 This repository was created in order to practice algorithm development.
+In each folder you can find a redme with information about the algorithm purpose.